 D05.22.04.
-The developer is required to submit to the Local Government Authority onmaintenance and off-maintenance schedule for stormwater quality treatment devices.
-For bio-retention basins, wetlands, vegetated swales etc., guidelines published by Healthy Waterways should be used as primary documents.
+The developer is required to submit to Council on-maintenance and off-maintenance schedule for stormwater quality treatment devices.
+For bioretention basins, wetlands, vegetated swales etc., guidelines published by Healthy Waterways should be used as primary documents.
 For other treatment devices, for example, Gross Pollutant Traps, the developer is required to submit manufacturer's maintenance schedule and instructions.